cqframework/content-ig-walkthrough/README.md

 The next step in this walkthrough is to build the recommendation logic as expressions of [Clinical Quality Language](http://cql.hl7.org) (CQL).
 CQL is a high-level, author-friendly language that is used to express clinical reasoning artifacts such as decision support rules, quality measurement population criteria, and public health reporting criteria.

-### Atom CQL Support
+### VSCode CQL Support

-To validate and test CQL, use the [Atom CQL Plugin](https://github.com/cqframework/atom_cql_support).
-Follow the instructions there to install the plugin, then open Atom on the root folder of this  content IG walkthrough.
+To validate and test CQL, use the [VSCode CQL Plugin](https://github.com/cqframework/vscode-cql).
+Follow the instructions there to install the plugin, then open VS Code on the root folder of this  content IG walkthrough.

 ### Recommendation A2 - Iron and Folic Acid Supplements